Donald Trump Conspicuously Silent On Roy Moore

 “I haven’t gotten to see too much.
 And believe it or not, even when I’m in Washington or New York, I do not watch much television.
 I know they like to say that.
 People that don’t know me, they like to say I watch television ― people with fake sources.
 You know, fake reporters, fake sources.
 But I don’t get to watch much television.
 Primarily because of documents.
 I’m reading documents.
 A lot.
 And different things,” he told reporters.
 “Honestly, I’d have to look at it, and I’d have to see, because, again, I’m dealing with the president of China, the president of Russia.”

-The only official comment from Trump came last Friday, when White House press secretary Sarah Huckabee Sanders issued a statement saying that he “believes that we cannot allow a mere allegation ― in this case, one from many years ago ― to destroy a person’s life” but that if the allegations are true, “Judge Moore will do the right thing and step aside.”
+The only official comment from Trump came last Friday, when Sanders issued a statement saying that he “believes that we cannot allow a mere allegation ― in this case, one from many years ago ― to destroy a person’s life” but that if the allegations are true, “Judge Moore will do the right thing and step aside.”

 Since then, more and more Republican lawmakers, including Senate Majority Leader Mitch McConnell (Ky.) and House Speaker Paul Ryan (Wis.), have called on Moore to leave the race and affirmed that they believe the allegations of the women.

-Note: This story has been updated with comments from White House press secretary Sarah Huckabee Sanders on Thursday afternoon.